-Chocolate Chip Cinnamon Rolls will be your new best brunch idea!
-These simple cinnamon rolls take less than 10 minutes to prep and seconds to eat!
+Cinnamon rolls made with crescent rolls will be your new best brunch idea!
+These chocolate chip crescent roll cinnamon rolls take less than 10 minutes to prep and seconds to eat!
 Perfect with your morning coffee or on the go breakfast.

 Regardless, I’m happy about these.
 The melty chocolate in the center is delicious.
 They were best right out of the oven but the next day, I put one in the microwave for 9 seconds (not ten. nine.) and it was just as good.

 Really easy + really good = a winner.
 Try them.

 Why you’ll love these Crescent Roll Cinnamon Rolls

 Shortcut recipe – Starting with crescent roll dough instead of making a yeast dough makes them so quick & easy!

 Perfect size – The cinnamon crescent rolls aren’t gigantic, they’re the perfect treat.